HTTPArchive/almanac.httparchive.org/src/content/en/2024/ecommerce.md

 title: Ecommerce
 description: This chapter explores trends in the e-commerce ecosystem, examining platform popularity, performance metrics, and regional differences.
 Covering Core Web Vitals, Lighthouse scores, and accessibility, it highlights how platforms like WooCommerce and Shopify dominate, while newer players gain traction in specific regions and niches.
 authors: [JonathanPagel]
-reviewers: [nrllh, tunetheweb]
+reviewers: [nrllh]
 analysts: [JonathanPagel]
-editors: [nrllh, ToDo]
+editors: [tunetheweb]
 translators: []
 results: https://docs.google.com/spreadsheets/d/1LABlisQFCLjOyEd43tdUb-Hxs6pGuboTresntMk71Lc/edit?gid=1075995078#gid=1075995078
 JonathanPagel_bio: Jonathan Pagel studied E-Commerce in his bachelor's degree and has since been interested in the field, particularly in the areas of speed optimization and accessibility for shops and websites.
 Currently, he is freelancing in this field and pursuing a Master’s in AI and Society.
+featured_quote: TODO
 featured_stat_1: 37%
 featured_stat_label_1: Of websites using e-commerce platforms, 37% are built with WooCommerce, the most popular platform.
+featured_stat_2: TODO
+featured_stat_label_2: TODO
+featured_stat_3: TODO
+featured_stat_label_3: TODO
 ---

 ## **Introduction**

 In this chapter, we review the state of e-commerce on the web.
 An eCommerce website is an "online store" that sells physical or digital products.
 When building your online store, there are several types of platforms to choose from:

 1. **Software-as-a-Service (SaaS)** platforms like Shopify minimize the technical knowledge required to open and manage an online store.
 They do this by restricting access to the codebase and removing the need to worry about hosting.
 2. **Platform-as-a-Service (PaaS)** solutions, such as Adobe Commerce (Magento), provide an optimized technology stack and hosting environment while allowing full codebase access.
 3. **Self-hosted platforms**, such as WooCommerce.
 4. **Headless platforms**, like CommerceTools, that are "API-as-a-service."
 They provide the e-commerce backend as a SaaS, while the retailer is responsible for building and hosting the frontend experience.

 Note that some platforms may fall into more than one of these categories.
 For example, Shopware offers SaaS, PaaS, and self-hosted options.

 Our goal is to give an overview of the current state of the e-commerce ecosystem as well as its development in the last year.
 The first part focuses on ranking the platforms based on their usage and Core Web Vitals/Lighthouse performance results.
 The second part is more experimental.
 We checked different eCom technologies and how they have evolved over time.